karanaditya993/bootcampjobs/README.md

 ##User Stories - Stretch.
 As a user I want to...
 * ...have a boot jobs smart phone app I can check anywhere
 * ...I'd like to be able to respond to job postings from my phone
+*

+Next we the teamates checked in with each other.
+What are our priorities and heart felt goals for the project.
+###Goals for Boot Jobs
+1. Mike-- Make something that our friends can use by the end of this week
+2. Hank -- Stay mindful about how everyone is doing during this hard week.
+3. Karan- Be professional, hold yourself accountable for being here on time, finishing tasks on time
+4. 4.
+James- Stretch our limits, push ourselves, have an MVP product by the end

+Strengths/Weaknesses
+1. Karan
+    -Strength: Back-end/rails-base
+    -Weakness: Front-end, atomic, sass
+2. Vega
+    - Strength: Front-end, CSS
+    - Weakness: Back-end, API consumption
+3. James
+    - Strength: Rails, front-end, prestige world-wide
+    - Weakness: Rabbit-holing
+4. Mike
+    - Strength: API Consumption, problem-solving using agile development
+    - Weakness: haven't used nokogiri

+What is DBC Jobs: